-For one-day visits to the campus, parking information is available at the Visitor Information and Parking (VIP) Booth on Wilson Blvd. near Elmwood Avenue.
+For one-day visits to the campus, parking information is available at the Visitor Information Booth on Wilson Blvd. near Elmwood Avenue.
 Day parking passes may be purchased at this location.

 Commuter students wishing to drive themselves to campus during the year will need to purchase a River Campus parking permit.
 Commuter students will automatically be assigned to Park Lot.
-Additionally, commuter students are allowed to participate in the occasional parking program and other UR Connections programs, however they will be assigned to the Park Lot.
+Additionally, Commuter students are allowed to participate in the Occasional Parking program and other UR Connections programs, and will be assigned to Park Lot.

 Disability Parking Accommodations

 Parking for individuals with disabilities or those who require special accommodations is available in accordance with the Americans with Disabilities Act as amended (ADA) and other relevant laws.
-Learn more about our services and how to apply for a permit through the Disability Parking and Accessibility page.
+Apply here.

 Enforcement, Citations and Appeals

 Parking Enforcement is provided as a customer service for those who have purchased parking.
 Parking Citations are meant as a means of communication to inform our patrons when their vehicles are not parked in accordance to Transportation and Parking Guidelines.
 Should you receive a parking citation you have 10 calendar days in which to appeal.
-You may do this on-line at by clicking here.
+Citations can be appealed online.

 Vehicle Assistance Program (V.A.P.)

 Need directions?
 Have a flat tire?
 Car won’t start?
-Transportation and Parking Management is here to help!
+Transportation and Parking is here to help!